OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 (each daily download of the SNODAS national files takes approximately 7 seconds).

 The following illustrates the overall folder structure for the SNODAS Tools, including software and data files, for Windows.
-The software is configured using the system\SNODASconfig.ini file, which specifies locations of folders and files on the operational system.
+The software is configured using the system\SNODAS-Tools-Config.ini file, which specifies locations of folders and files on the operational system.

-**TODO egiles 2017-03-10 Change SNODASconfig.ini file to correct name throughout document**

 *```Nested folders``` are represented by: '---'. *
 *```Files``` are represented by: '--->'.*